kissmetrics/km-support/_posts/2012-10-19-utm-variables.md

 However, if your URLs include [UTM variables][url-builder] like `utm_source=`, we'll log the event `Ad Campaign Hit` and also store as Properties the campaign information embedded in the URL.

-For example, if someone clicks on the link `www.mysite.com/?utm_source=google&utm_medium=email&utm_campaign=20off`, this information is passed to KISSmetrics:
+For example, if someone clicks on the link `www.mysite.com/?utm_source=google&utm_medium=email&utm_campaign=20off`, this information is passed to Kissmetrics:

     Event triggered: Ad Campaign Hit
     URL: www.mysite.com/?utm_source=google&utm_medium=email&utm_campaign=20off